dnanexus/dxfuse/doc/internals.md

 The primary key is `(parent,name)`.
 An additional index is placed on the `parent` field, allowing an efficient query for all members of a directory.
 The DNAx object system does not adhere to POSIX.
 This sometimes requires changes to file names, and directory structure.
-The main exceptions are files with the same name, and files with posix disallowed characters, such as slash (`/`).
+The main difficulties are files with the same name, and files with posix disallowed characters, such as slash (`/`).

 The `directories` table stores information for individual directories.